gtrofimiec/project-jdp-2109-01/README.md

 ## Ideas for improvement

 1. We wanted to add user authentication and authorisation(limit access to certain endpoints).
-In order to achieve that, we were considering using Spring Security.
+In order to achieve that, we were considering using Spring Security, but finally we've decided to use a simple validator based on the mechanism: "key - password".
+Additionally, we have prepared a registration of the User's activity based on "loggers".
+Extra features with example implementations are available (as drafts) on branches:

+- Simple Validator,

+- User Logging

 2. There is possibility to provide users access to history of their orders - thanks to used soft delete.